 Another variant of fraud by this type of dealer is fraud with the help of an expensive callback number.
 Then the “dealer” is not at all interested in buying the car, but in getting the interested seller to call the expensive toll number and be kept on hold as long as possible.
 A reputable dealer will always offer a customer-friendly, often even toll-free phone number or otherwise offer to call back at his own expense.

-REAL FRAUD THROUGH BAD CHECKS
+REAL FRAUD THROUGH BAD CHECKS ON ONLINE AUCTION SITES

 The private seller receives a purchase offer from an alleged buyer who comes from abroad and wants to pay the demanded purchase price immediately without negotiation.
 In return, he sends a check.